jarokaz/triton-on-gke-sandbox/README.md

 The solution demonstrates deploying UL2 (20B) model on GKE cluster with GPUs.
 Assuming, you have JAX based checkpoints of a [pre-trained/fine-tuned UL2 model](https://github.com/google-research/google-research/tree/master/ul2#checkpoints), the workflow has following steps:

+1. Set up the environment running Triton server on GKE cluster
-1. Convert JAX checkpoint to FasterTransformer checkpoint
+2. Convert JAX checkpoint to FasterTransformer checkpoint
-2. Serve the resultant model on GPUs using NVIDIA Triton Inference server with FasterTransformer backend
+3. Serve the resultant model on GPUs using NVIDIA Triton Inference server with FasterTransformer backend
-3. Run evaluation script with test instances to compute model eval metrics
+4. Run evaluation script with test instances to compute model eval metrics

 NOTE: Refer to this [solution accelerator](https://github.com/GoogleCloudPlatform/t5x-on-vertex-ai) for fine-tuning UL2 model with custom datasets using [T5X framework](https://github.com/google-research/t5x).